HiroNewf/Network-Plus-Notes/README.md

     - Allows you to do some integrity checks to make sure the data has not been changed
 - Disabling unnecessary services
     - Hard to tell which are unnecessary at times, but every service is a potential risk
-    - requires and lot of research and trial and error
+    - requires a lot of research and trial and error
 - Watching the network
     - It is quite easy to steal wireless data that is going across a network
     - Use encrypted protocols and technologies to try and avoid this